 The Cascadia’s durability is its most enduring feature.
 Brooks has taken great care to make sure these shoes stand up to the elements.
 The 3D Rubber Print Mud Guard protects the shoe from trail debris, while the Pivot Post system creates stability akin to your car’s suspension system.

 With a neutral footbed that supports medium to high arches, the Cascadia is best for runners who prefer a cushion-like experience.
-The shoe weighs 12 oz, with is at the upper end of the weight scale for a running shoe designed for hiking.
+The shoe weighs 12 oz, which is at the upper end of the weight scale for a running shoe designed for hiking.

-- This model has increased softness underfoot.
+- Increased softness underfoot.

 - Runners report little to no break in period.